Nokia hits new low as Moody's cuts rating

-HELSINKI Moody's dealt a fresh ratings blow to Nokia on Monday, dragging its shares to their lowest level in 15 years and reflecting the Finnish handset maker's struggle to compete with Apple and Samsung.
+HELSINKI Moody's dealt a fresh ratings blow to Nokia NOK1V.HE on Monday, dragging its shares to their lowest level in 15 years and reflecting the Finnish handset maker's struggle to compete with Apple (AAPL.O) and Samsung (005930.KS).

 Moody's cut Nokia's long-term credit rating to Baa3, one level above speculative grade, sending the already battered shares to a historic low of 2.948 euros.
 Standard & Poor's announced a similar downgrade in March.